Music of Scotland: Classical music

-Pop, rock and fusion

-Pop and rock were slow to get started in Scotland and produced few bands of note in the 1950s or 1960s, though thanks to accolades by David Bowie and others, the Edinburgh-based band 1-2-3 (later Clouds), active 1966–71, have belatedly been acknowledged as a definitive precursor of the progressive rock movement.
-However, by the 1970s bands such as the Average White Band, Nazareth, and The Sensational Alex Harvey Band began to have international success.
-However, the biggest Scottish pop act of the 1970s (at least in terms of sales) were undoubtedly the Bay City Rollers; a spinoff band formed by former Rollers members, Pilot, also enjoyed some success.
-Several members of the internationally successful rock band AC/DC were born in Scotland, including original lead singer Bon Scott and guitarists Malcolm and Angus Young, though by the time they began playing, all three had moved to Australia.
-George Young, Angus and Malcolm's older brother, found success as a member of the Australian band The Easybeats, later produced some of AC/DC's records and formed a songwriting partnership with Dutch expat Harry Vanda.
-Similarly Mark Knopfler and John Martyn were partly raised in Scotland.
+Contemporary modern music

+1950s–1960s

-During the 1960s, Scotland contributed two innovative rock musicians who were central to the international scene; folk/psychedelia guitarist/singer/songwriter Donovan (Donovan Phillips Leitch), and blues-rock/jazz-rock bassist/composer Jack Bruce (John Symon Asher Bruce).
+Scotland produced few rock or pop bands of note in the 1950s.
+During the 1960s, two innovative rock musicians from Scotland became central to the international rock scene – Donovan and Jack Bruce.
 Traces of Scottish literary and musical influences can be found in both Donovan's and Bruce's work.

-Donovan's music on 1965's Fairytale anticipated the British folk rock revival.
-Donovan pioneered psychedelic rock with Sunshine Superman in 1966.
-Donovan's decidedly Celtic rock directions can be found on his later albums like Open Road and HMS Donovan.
-Donovan is said to be an early influence and encouragement for Marc Bolan founder of T. Rex.
+Donovan's music on 1965's Fairytale anticipated the British folk rock revival, and his musicianship is said to have pioneered psychedelic rock with Sunshine Superman in 1966.
+Donovan is said to be an early influence on Marc Bolan, founder of T. Rex.
 Jack Bruce co-founded Cream along with Eric Clapton and Ginger Baker in 1966, debuting with the album Fresh Cream.
 Fresh Cream and the launch of Cream are considered a pivotal moment in blues-rock history, introducing virtuosity and improvisation to the form.
 Bruce, as a member of The Tony Williams Lifetime (along with John McLaughlin and Larry Young) on Emergency!, similarly contributed to a seminal jazz-rock work that predated Bitches Brew by Miles Davis.

+Thanks to accolades from David Bowie and others, the Edinburgh-based band 1-2-3 (later known as Clouds), active between 1966 and 1971, were acknowledged as a definitive precursor of the progressive rock movement.